Learn how to correct your grammar errors by identifying sentence fragments. A fragment is an incomplete sentence.

-- The sentence should include a subject (the noun that’s performing the action of the sentence).
+- The sentence should include a subject (the noun that’s acting in the sentence).

 - The sentence needs to include a predicate (the verb that’s connected to the sentence’s subject).